Wynand91/fedauth/README.md

     path('admin/', admin.site.urls),
     # register fedauth auth urls (authentication, callback and logout url)
     path('oidc/', include('fedauth.urls')),
-    # include any generic oidc providers if using any
+    # include any static oidc providers if using any
-    path('google/authenticate/', GoogleAuthRequestView.as_view(), name="google_authentication_init",),
+    path('jumpcloud/authenticate/', JumpCloudAuthRequestView.as_view(), name="jumpcloud_authentication_init",),
     path('', include(api_urls)),
 ]
 ```

 ## Customizing Admin login template:
 - This package has a default login template called `admin/oidc_login.html`
-- To customize this template (if specific styling is required, or to add non-federated login links), a custom login template can be created that either
+- To customize this template (if specific styling is required, or to add static provider login links), a custom login template can be created that either
 extends the custom template or completely overrides it.
 - If a custom template is created, add the following setting to settings file: `LOGIN_TEMPLATE = '<template>'`
 - NOTE: **username** should be the ONLY form field on template.